[Interview] Exploring Infinite Possibilities for Lifestyle TVs

 Lifestyle TVs: Becoming More Than Just a Fixture of the Living Room

-Vivid picture and a sense of immersion are two fundamental elements that a television should provide, with a well-designed product capable of delivering both.
-Nowadays, with lifestyles shifting, viewing has moved out of the living room and people often prefer to consume their content in whichever room they are in at the time.
+Vivid picture and a sense of immersion are two fundamental elements that a television must provide, with a well designed product capable of delivering both.
+Nowadays, lifestyles are shifting, and viewing has moved out of the living room, with people preferring to consume their content in whichever room they are in at the time.

 “In order to establish concepts for new TV products and functions, we look at things like how televisions are being used, interior decoration trends and the overall cultural and lifestyle preferences of our users,” explained product planner Kyuseong Lee.
 During the planning stage, the product planners focus on connecting the desired user experience to the essence of the product.
 By doing this, the team seeks to make it easier for the user to comprehend both the product’s story and the distinct experience it offers.
 Added Lee, “Rather than simply adding lots of different functions, we work to clearly define the main concept of the product, then make it different.
 In this way, we look to realize all aspects of the core experience to perfection.”